wei-hei-nip/Archaeological-Prediction-Model/README.md

-# Archaeological-Prediction-Model-Lantau
+# Archaeological-Prediction-Model
-Archaeological prediction of Lantau in Hong Kong using MaxEnt Model and OneClassSVM
+Archaeological prediction in Hong Kong using MaxEnt Model and OneClassSVM WIP